 Change Account Information preferences in Mail on Mac

-Use Account Information preferences in Mail to change general options for your email account.
+Use Account Information preferences in Mail to change general options for your email accounts.

 To change these preferences in the Mail app on your Mac, choose Mail > Preferences, click Accounts, then click Account Information.